Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.7.3
+⬇️ Firefox download bug fixed
+Some users reported that the extension was not working on Firefox.
+The issue is now solved!

 # 3.7.2
 🚀 4000 users reached!
 You're more and more to use this extension, and I'm glad to see that it's useful for you.